vijayendrar/devsecops/Ansible/examtask.md

   - Task 1.1: node1.lab.example.com is a member of the dev host group
   - Task 1.2: node2.lab.example.com is a member of the test host group
   - Task 1.3: node3.lab.example.com & node4.realmX.example.com are
-  -           are member of the prod host group
+              member of the prod host group
   - Task 1.4: node5.lab.example.com is a member of the balancers host group. prod group members be member of the webservers host group too
-  - Task 1.5  create a configuration file called ansible.cfg as follows
-  -           the host inventory file /home/admin/ansible/inventory is
+  - Task 1.5  create a configuration file called ansible.cfg as follows the host inventory file /home/admin/ansible/inventory is defined
-  -           defined
   - Task 1.6  the location of roles used in playbooks is defined as /home/admin/ansible/roles